myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>* example provides provides the easiest example of reacting to command messages from Cayenne.
 You can find this example in **Platform/Linux/Examples** folder included with the library.
 It includes code to listen and react to all *COMMAND* messages received from Cayenne, making it easy for us to quickly test an example of controlling an actuator with the dashboard.

+**Note:** The *SimpleSubscribe* example handles messages received from Cayenne by simplying responding back that the state was successfully changed.
+In order to be useful in your program, you will want to also make sure your code makes changes to your actuator's physical state.
+The code for accomplishing this is left for you to write for your device, just be sure to do so!

 **Adding your MQTT Credentials**

-As before with the *SimplePublish* example, we need to fill in our MQTT Credentials into the code for the *SimpleSubscribe* example code.
+As before with the *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>* example, we need to fill in our MQTT Credentials into the code for the *SimpleSubscribe* example code.
 If we fail to do so, our device will not be able to connect to our account.
 Refer to the *Connect your Device* screen on your Cayenne dashboard, copying & pasting your **MQTT Username**, **MQTT Password** and **Client ID** into the example code provided in *SimplePublish.c*.
 The example code includes placeholders for these values as well, so we just need to update them with the values provided to us on the Connect screen.

 *TIP: The credentials shown here are unique for your account and the current device being added.
 When programming new devices, always be sure to copy & paste from the Connect screen so that the correct values are used for your device.*